Click here to view a short, 7-minute video about our program on YouTube.

 In 1997, Nicola completed her Complementary Healthcare training in London, England where she received a Diploma in Holistic Aromatherapy, Manual Lymph Drainage and Reflexology.
 Since residing in the USA she has received further education in Oncology Massage and in 2004 she became NCBTMB Certified.
 Nicola became a Certified Lymphedema Therapist through Klose Training in August 2010 and is specializing in breast cancer rehabilitation.

 Ann has been working as a nationally certified massage therapist since 2004 with an emphasis on cancer and chronic illness.
-She has her certification in Oncology Massage as well as training in Therapeutic Touch, Reiki, Reflexology and Manual Lymph Drainage techniques.
-The intention of her practice is to support people through their cancer journey from diagnosis to revocery with gentle, caring touch.
+She has her certification in Oncology Massage and Lymphedema Therapy as well as training in Therapeutic Touch, Reiki, Reflexology and Manual Lymph Drainage techniques.
+The intention of her practice is to support people through their cancer journey from diagnosis to recovery with gentle, caring touch.

 Hours of Operation